Coronavirus digest: Delta measures work against omicron, WHO says | DW | 03.12.2021

 World Health Organization officials have said that while border closures may help some countries buy time to deal with the new omicron variant, the measures put in place to deal with the delta variant must remain the foundation for effectively fighting the pandemic.

 "Border control can delay the virus coming in and buy time.
-But every country and every community must prepare for new surges in cases," WHO Regional Director for the Western Pacific Dr. Takeshi Kasai said.
+But every country and every community must prepare for new surges in cases," said Dr. Takeshi Kasai, WHO regional director for the Western Pacific.

 "The positive news in all of this is that none of the information we have currently about omicron suggests we need to change the directions of our response."